-Covered Service What you pay Vision care - continued For people with diabetes, screening for diabetic retinopathy is covered once per year.
-In-Network \$15 copay for each Medicare-covered service.
-Out-of-Network \$15 copay for each Medicare-covered service.
+Covered Service What you pay Vision care - continued Out-of-Network \$65 copay for each Medicare-covered service.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 If you have 2 separate cataract operations, you can't reserve the benefit after the first surgery and purchase 2 eyeglasses after the second surgery.
 In-Network \$0 copay for each Medicare-covered service.
 Out-of-Network \$0 copay for each Medicare-covered service.
 Our Plan has partnered with VSP Vision Care to provide routine eye wear services, which include: Routine eye exam Limited to 1 visit(s) every year Please contact our plan for more details.
-In-Network \$0 copay Out-of-Network 50% coinsurance Additional routine eyewear \$200 allowance every year for all additional eyewear.
-Contact lenses Limited to 1 box of contact lenses every year.
+In-Network \$0 copay Out-of-Network 50% coinsurance Additional routine eyewear Contact lenses Unlimited contact lenses every year.
 Please contact our plan for more details.
-In-Network \$0 copay Out-of-Network \$0 copay • Eyeglasses (lenses and frames) Limited to 1 pair of eyeglasses (lenses and frames) every year.
+In-Network \$0 copay Out-of-Network \$0 copay Eyeglasses (lenses and frames) Unlimited eyeglasses (lenses and frames) every year. \$200 allowance every year for eyeglasses (lenses and frames).
 Please contact our plan for more details.
+In-Network \$0 copay Out-of-Network \$0 copay Upgrades Eyewear upgrades are available.
 In-Network \$0 copay